-- Given the good relationship previously stablished by FP and LBB, the authorities (Regional Government, Forest Department, Principe Natural Park, Biosphere Reserve Department) were engaged in the project and informed of our activities through: - bi-monthly meetings between FP and authorities (except during the lockdown in 2020); - training of PNP staff and inclusion of technicians on field activities; - NGO's (BirdLife International, Oikos) and private stakeholders (Here Be Dragons HBD) were also included and informed of our activities. - No grievances were recorded in Príncipe during this project (FP's or project's) and the general feedback about the project is very positive.
+- Given the the good relationship previously stablished by LBB and FP, the authorities (Regional Government, Forest Department, Principe Natural Park, Biosphere Reserve Department) were engaged in the project and informed of our activities through: - bi-monthly meetings between FP and authorities (except during the lockdown in 2020); - o official permits to conduct research inside Príncipe's Natural Park (PNP); - training of PNP staff and inclusion of technicians on field activities; - shipping permits for samples, engagement on the management of PNP's herbarium, and daily contact (possible due the size of the island). - NGO's (BirdLife International, Oikos) and private stakeholders (Here Be Dragons HBD) were also included and informed of our activities. - No grievances were recorded in Príncipe during this project and the general feedback about the project is very positive.